seanhenry/MockGenerator/README.md

 ![AppCode plugin generates Swift mock](readme/MockGenerator.gif "AppCode plugin generates Swift mock")

-Using an AppCode EAP?
-Check [releases](https://github.com/seanhenry/MockGenerator/releases) for a beta build.
-Or, if this doesn't fix your problem, raise an issue.

 [Looking for the Xcode version?](https://github.com/seanhenry/SwiftMockGeneratorForXcode)

-Want to generate mocks from classes?
-[Get early access.](https://github.com/seanhenry/MockGenerator/issues/11)

 ## Install Swift Mock Generator for AppCode